Joe Root: 20162017: India

-In July 2022, Root was named in England ODI and Test squad's for the South African cricket team in England in 2022 In the Test series, he scored a total 46 runs in 4 innings.

-Test Captaincy
+Test captaincy

 Root replaced Alastair Cook as the full-time Test captain on 13 February 2017 following the latter's resignation, making him England's 80th captain.
 In his first match as the captain, on 6 July 2017, against South Africa at Lord's, Root scored his 12th Test century with an innings of 190.
-He was the 6th (and highest scoring) England player to score a Test century on captaincy debut.
+He was the sixth (and highest scoring) England player to score a Test century on captaincy debut.
 He also had an influence on county teammate Gary Ballance's recall to the England squad.

-Root captained England for the first time in Tests in the home series against South Africa, having been appointed to the role earlier in the year.
-In the first Test, he scored 190, which was a new record score for the first match as England captain, as England won the match to setup a 3–1 series victory.
+England won the match to set up a 3–1 series victory.
 A Test-series victory over West Indies followed, in the second Test of which Root equalled AB de Villiers' record of scoring a half-century in 12 consecutive Test matches.

 Ashes series: 2017–18

-Root captained the English team in 2017–18 Ashes series in an unsuccessful defence of the Ashes, losing the four of the five Tests.
+Root captained the English team in 2017–18 Ashes series in an unsuccessful defence of the Ashes, losing four of the five Tests.
 In Brisbane England batted first and scored 302 and 195, with Root's scores being 15 and 51.
 In the second Test at Adelaide Root's scored 9 and 67 out of totals of 227 and 233.
 In Perth, England scored 403 and 218, Root's scores 20 and 14, while Australia made 662/9 declared, winning the match and the series before tea on the final day.
 In the final match, he retired at 59 in the second innings after succumbing to gastroenteritis.
 He failed to convert any of his five half-centuries into centuries in the series.
 His next century did not come until 10 September 2018 against India at The Oval in the second innings, where Alastair Cook also scored a century on his final Test match.

 2018: Pakistan & India

-England drew 1–1 at home to Pakistan in a 2 match series.
+England drew 1–1 at home to Pakistan in a two-match series.

 England bounced back and beat India 4–1.
-Root failed to make a score in the first 4 Tests, but scored 125 in the last Test.
-This was his first century of 2018 after going without a century in the last 3 Test series (Australia, New Zealand and Pakistan).
+Root failed to make a score in the first four Tests, but scored 125 in the last Test.
+This was his first century of 2018 after going without a century in the previous three Test series (Australia, New Zealand and Pakistan).
 This was also Root's last game with former captain Alistair Cook.
 Root impressed in the preceding ODI series against India, scoring 217 runs, which included two back-to-back centuries.